 - Quinine (Qualaquin): This is a drug used to treat malaria.

 If you think you have photophobia, see your eye doctor.
-She'll ask about your symptoms and any medical conditions you have.
-Then she'll check the health of your eyes and possibly your brain.
+They'll ask about your symptoms and any medical conditions you have.
+Then they'll check the health of your eyes and possibly your brain.

 Tests your doctor might use include:

 - Slit-lamp eye exam.
-She'll use a special microscope with a light to examine your eyes.
+They'll use a special microscope with a light to examine your eyes.

 - MRI, or magnetic resonance imaging.This uses powerful magnets and radio waves to make detailed pictures of your eyes.